huizezhang-sherry/cubble/README.md

 ## How cubble organises spatio-temporal data

-Cubble organises spatio-temporal data in two structures: In a nested cubble, spatial variables are organised as columns and temporal variables are nested within a specialised `ts` column:
+Cubble organises spatio-temporal data in two structures: In a nested cubble (spatial cubble), spatial variables are organised as columns and temporal variables are nested within a specialised `ts` column:

     #> # cubble:   key: id [3], index: date, nested form
     #> # spatial:  [144.8321, -37.98, 145.0964, -37.6655], Missing CRS!